shieldgenerator7/DnD-Stories/Agranari/SpeciesList.md

 Dex, Cha

-Racial Ability: Petrify.
+Species Ability: Petrify.
 As an action, petrify an enemy, reducing their max hp.
 If their max hp gets to 0, they become petrified.

 Feat (M): Tail feathers: Cha